Mathematics: Discrete mathematics

 A diagram representing a two-state Markov chain.
 The states are represented by 'A' and 'E'.
-The numbers are the probability of flipping the state.
+The numbers are the probabilities of flipping the state.

 Discrete mathematics, broadly speaking, is the study of individual, countable mathematical objects.
 An example is the set of all integers.
 Because the objects of study here are discrete, the methods of calculus and mathematical analysis do not directly apply.
 (Note: However, some advanced methods of analysis are sometimes used; for example, methods of complex analysis applied to generating series.)
 Algorithmsespecially their implementation and computational complexityplay a major role in discrete mathematics.

 The four color theorem and optimal sphere packing were two major problems of discrete mathematics solved in the second half of the 20th century.
 The P versus NP problem, which remains open to this day, is also important for discrete mathematics, since its solution would potentially impact a large number of computationally difficult problems.